 3.How long do ThermiVa results last?

 The need to re-treat will be based on individual needs and expectations.
-In addition, both genetic and environmental factors such as smoking, weight gain/obesity and hormones will affect ageing of the tissue.
+In addition, both genetic and environmental factors such as smoking, weight gain/obesity and hormones will affect ageing of the vaginal tissue.
 The majority of women will need one treatment per year as maintenance.